 |Corn and Green Chile Quesadilla|

-I had a Mexican friend who quickly turned me on to the delights South of the border.
+Anyway in Arizona I had a Mexican friend who quickly turned me on to the delights South of the border.
 My first discovery was a chimichanga (which is a giant deep fried burrito) that at this restaurant was rolled in guacamole and then sour cream.
 I mean what was not to like?
-My second discovery was the cheese crisp which is really just a giant tortilla toasted with lots of cheese that we ate at a place somewhere in Arizona called Dr. Munchie’s.
+My second discovery was the cheese crisp which is really just a giant tortilla toasted with lots of cheese that we ate at a place somewhere in Scottsdale called Dr. Munchie’s.
 Yes, that was the real name.
 I think it went up in smoke a long time ago.
-Scottsdale

 Well, a cheese crisp is really another way of making a quesadilla which I quickly became a fan of.
 A quesadilla makes a great meal with a salad and they are also a great way to use up any leftover tidbits you may have in your fridge.
 I often make them for my family and also for appetizers when company comes.
 Generally, I make them on the grill which I preheat to low and then cook the tortillas until they are crisp and the cheese is gooey.
 I fold them half way over after the tortilla has softened and then use tongs to flip them so that both sides are good and crisp.